-The conservation and management of the proposed Vallée-de-la-Rivière-Maganasipi biodiversity reserve are the responsibility of the Minister of Sustainable Development, Environment and Parks, who is therefore responsible for the monitoring and control of activities permitted there.
-In managing the reserve the Minister works with the collaboration and participation of other government representatives having specific responsibilities in or adjacent to the territory, such as the Minister of Natural Resources and Wildlife.
-In the exercise of their powers and functions the Ministers will take into consideration the protection sought for these natural environments and the protection status that has now been granted them.
+The Minister of Sustainable Development, Environment and Parks is responsible for conservation and management of the proposed Sikitakan Sipi biodiversity reserve and is therefore responsible for supervising and monitoring activities allowed in the proposed biodiversity reserve.
+In the exercise of management responsibilities, the Minister benefits from the cooperation and participation of other government officials who hold specific responsibilities within or in proximity to this territory, such as the Minister of Natural Resources and Wildlife.
+In the exercise of their powers, Ministers shall take into account the desired protection for these natural environments and the protection status these environments have now been granted.
 No additional conservation measure is, at this point, considered.
 Regarding zoning, the conservation objectives for the period of temporary protection are the same for the entire area, the proposed reserve being only one conservation area.